 We are interested in what impact, if any, your views have on your experiences of home, work, and public spaces, such as work, home, and school.

 Your answers will help provide insight into how legislative, political or social changes in relation to sexualities and sex/gender affect people.
 They will become part of a database which will be used to understand how society has transformed and how those who are concerned about or opposed to certain legislative, political or social changes in relation to sexualities and sex/gender experience this.

 Later in the project, researchers will bring together those who do not agree with these changes, and those who do to consider how we might address social polarisations, without seeking to change people’s minds.
 Further details of these workshops will be posted in due course.
 To find out more or to stay in touch with the project, click here.

 Overall this project is about addressing social polarisation by looking at how we might move beyond opposition.
 The project aims to explore new ways of understanding differences and develop our knowledge about the effects of sexual and gender changes in the 21st century.
 In the later part of the project, we will be thinking how we might work across difference and interact with each other differently.

-To do this, we think that we need to learn about the experiences of people who do not agree with recent cultural and legal changes related to sexual and gender equalities (such as same sex marriage, transgender people’s inclusion policies, and compulsory sex education at school).
+To do this, we think that we need to learn about the experiences of people who are concerned about or opposed to legislative, political or social changes in relation to sexualities and sex/gender (such as same sex marriage, transgender people’s inclusion policies, and sex education at school that includes things like gender identities).
 We focus on Canada, the UK and Ireland as places experiencing extensive legislative changes in these areas in the past two decades.